2014 Hiroshima landslides: Abu-no-Sato debris flow

-Cause
+Causes

 Rainfall

 The main triggering cause for the event was the highly intense, short duration rain that occurred in the area.
 Due to the warm, moist air from the Akisame front which passed over the western Shugoku Mountains, cumulonimbus clouds began to develop in the northwest of Hiroshima City.
 These rainy conditions were unusual, highly extreme, and difficult to predict.
 Following the torrential rain, in which over 200mm of cumulative rainfall fell, several landslides were triggered near a mountain beside the city of Hiroshima.
 Asakita-ku was the hardest-hit ward.
 It received 217.5 mm of rain from 1:30 am to 4:30 am causing two landslides which occurred between 4 am and 6 am.
 This significant volume of rain hit the surface, resulting in constrained groundwater in the water-bearing layer and a development of a head.
 The layer then collapsed as a result of the confined water pressure's uplift force.

-Geological Conditions
+Geological conditions

 As there were faults, fracture zones, and joints in the area, there were several locations with significant permeability.
 Due to the heavy upstream rainfall, the groundwater in these places turned into artesian water.
 As a result, the slopes experienced destabilization.

 The Midorigaoka debris flow was composed of coarse granite, which easily develops sheeting joints and micro-sheeting joints.
 These joints in weathered granite make the area more easy to erode away.
 As a result, the volume of the flow increased in size and energy as it flowed down the gully.
 The deposits were also rich in fine granite soil particles which can decrease the permeability of the flow and cause greater mobility.
 Due to these characteristics, the flow traveled far and had a great spread.
-Yagi 3-Chrome, which had the most damage reported, lies between an area composed of granite.
+Yagi 3-Chome, which had the most damage reported, lies between an area composed of granite.

-The Abu-no-Sato debris flow was composed of hard horfels rock, which is large in size.
+The Abu-no-Sato debris flow was composed of hard hornfels rock, which is large in size.
 Thus, the permeability was quite high, resulting in less transportation.
-The flow deposits, then, did not reach the residential area, but were found at the bottom of the wide and gently-sloped gully.
+The flow deposits, then, did not reach the residential area, but were found at the bottom of the wide and gently sloped gully.
 However, deaths still occurred in the area due to a collapse of an old debris flow deposit terrace that mobilized boulders and trees into the complex area.